mikespub-org/sclorg-django-ex/docs/README.md

-# Red Hat Helm Charts
+# Mike's Pub Helm Charts
-This repository contains the charts are populated out-of-the-box in the OpenShift Developer Catalog
+This repository contains the helm charts for the Flask version of sclorg/django-ex in the OpenShift Developer Catalog

 The repository has been configured to serve the static helm index and chart files